tony-aw/tinycodet/README.md

 The benefits of loading a package using `::` or an alias, instead of attaching the package, are as follows:

-1)  prevent overlapping namespaces / masking functions
+1)  prevent overlapping namespaces / masking functions.
-2)  prevent overriding core R functions
+2)  prevent overriding core R functions.
-3)  clarify which function came from which package
+3)  clarify which function came from which package.
-4)  prevent attaching functions from a package globally
+4)  exposing functions from a package only in the current environment (like only within a function environment), instead of attaching the functions globally to the namespace.
-5)  prevent polluting the namespace (the more packages that are attached, the higher chance of masking functions, and the more difficult to de-bug your code)
+5)  prevent polluting the namespace (the more packages that are attached, the higher chance of masking functions, and the more difficult to de-bug your code).

 The advantages of attaching a package instead of loading without attaching are as follows:

 1)  Less typing: You have to type less to use functions.
-This is particularly relevant for **infix operators** as operators use special characters, which require them to be surrounded by back-ticks when using `::` or `alias$`.
+This is particularly relevant for **infix operators**, as operators use special characters, which require them to be surrounded by back-ticks when using `::` or `alias$`.
 2)  More collective usage: If multiple packages are meant to work